IETF-OPSAWG-WG/draft-ietf-opsawg-mud-acceptable-urls/opsawg-mud-acceptable-urls.md

 MUD controllers SHOULD add some random jitter to the timing of their requests.
 MUD controllers MAY use a single HTTP(S)/1.1 connection to retrieve all resources at the same destination.

-(XXX: how should the trust anchor for the signature be updated when there is Merger&Acquisition)

 # Privacy Considerations

 The MUD URL contains sensitive model and even firmware revision numbers.
 Thus the MUD URL identifies the make, model and revision of a device.

 {{RFC8520}} already identifies this privacy concern, and suggests use of TLS so that the HTTP requests that retrieve the MUD file do not divulge that level of detail.

+The requirement for the MUD controller to poll for changes results in multiple interactions between the MUD controller and the manufacturer.
-However, it is possible that even observing the traffic to that manufacturer may be revealing, and {{RFC8520}} goes on to suggest use of a proxy as well.
+Even if HTTPS used, an observer of the traffic to that manufacturer will be revealing, and {{RFC8520}} goes on to suggest use of a proxy as well.

 # Security Considerations